Functions and role of the Victorian Ombudsman

 - in accordance with a rule of law, an enactment, or a practice that is or may be unreasonable, unjust, oppressive or improperly discriminatory;

 - taken in the exercise of a power or discretion for an improper purpose or on irrelevant grounds;

 - a decision for which reasons should have been given, but were not;

 - based wholly or partly on a mistake of law or fact;

 the Victorian Ombudsman must report her opinion to the principal officer of the appropriate authority with any recommendations.

 Such a report is also sent to the responsible minister, and the Victorian Ombudsman may send copies to the Victorian premier (s 23 OA (Vic)).

 The Victorian Ombudsman may recommend that:

-- the subject matter be referred to an appropriate authority for further Something of value, such as money, given by one person to another person as part of a contract.;
+- the subject matter be referred to an appropriate authority for further consideration;

 - action should be taken to rectify, mitigate or alter the effects of the administrative action;